Many RVers love to fish when they go camping, and jigging is a very popular form of fishing.

 JIGS ARE EASIER TO SNAG UNDERWATER

-Jigging usually requires the lure to hit the bottom of bodies of water, where debris like logs or branches is common to accumulate, especially in rivers.
+Jigging usually requires the lure to hit the bottom of bodies of water, where debris like logs or branches commonly accumulate, especially in rivers.

 Unlike fishing with a bobber that keeps the bait closer to the water’s surface, the jig’s heavy weight will place it in a position where it’s more likely to snag up, leading to broken lines and lost lures.